timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

  /  \ \
-(if you see this . this is my signtuare it a double chin happy. butterlfy named steve)
+(if you see this . this is my signtuare it a double chin happy. butterlfy named steve) ( read this)
+(also if you see a time thing with 9 systme in one there is reason for that.
+The reason is that in school you wont have time to look at 3 seprate page to look through it to see the time this way it is only 1 page on paper )

 sometimes with time blindness it hard to know what time it because energy levl cange alot this keeps up with you